ebjorntvedt-csgroup/production-common/docs/architecture/README.md

 2.3 [Interfaces Context](#interfaces-context)
 2.4 [Long Lifetime Software](#long-lifetime-software)
 ***
-The following sections are giving an overview about the architecture and strategies that will be used for the COPRS 1.1, on trying to justify the decisions that had been made.
+The following sections give an overview of the architecture and strategies that will be used for the COPRS 1.1, on trying to justify the decisions that had been made.

 Currently the COPRS system is used operationally in the version 1.0 that is based on the S1PRO software that had been orginally developed in order to run the Ground Segment for Sentinel-1.